 A pardon and a commuted sentence are legally different.
 These terms can be confused but they mean different things.

-A pardon can only happen after the criminal sentence has been completed.
+A governor's pardon in Colorado can only happen after the criminal sentence has been completed.
 It is an official apology and public forgiveness for a crime that can only be granted after you have finished serving time in jail.

 A commuted sentence modifies a criminal sentence that is currently ongoing.4